panva/hpke/docs/classes/CipherSuite.md

 > **DeriveKeyPair**(`ikm`, `extractable?`): `Promise`<[`KeyPair`](../interfaces/KeyPair.md)>

-Deterministically derives a key pair for this CipherSuite from input keying material.
+Deterministically derives a key pair for this CipherSuite's KEM from input keying material.
 By default, private keys are derived as non-extractable (their value cannot be exported).

+> \[!CAUTION]\
-An `ikm` input MUST NOT be reused elsewhere, particularly not with `DeriveKeyPair()` of a different KEM.
+> Input keying material must not be reused elsewhere, particularly not with `DeriveKeyPair()` of
+> a different KEM.
+Re-use across different KEMs could leak information about the private key.

+> \[!CAUTION]\
+> Input keying material should be generated from a cryptographically secure random source or
+> derived from high-entropy secret material.

 #### Parameters